eslachance/enmap/README.md

 <a name="Enmap+keyArray"></a>

 ### enmap.keyArray() ⇒ <code>Array</code>
-Creates an ordered array of the keys of this Enmap, and caches it internally.
+Creates an ordered array of the keys of this Enmap
 The array will only be reconstructed if an item is added to or removed from the Enmap, or if you change the length of the array itself.
 If you don't want this caching behaviour, use `Array.from(enmap.keys())` instead.